flexdinesh/blogster/templates/bubblegum/content/blog/extended-markdown-style-guide.md

 You can embed codepens in your blog posts.

-{% codepen url="https://codepen.io/ruphaa/pen/eYJqjgq" title="Ecosystem - Pen in CSS by Ruphaa" /%}
+{% codepen url="https://codepen.io/ruphaa/pen/eYJqjgq" title="Ecosystem - Pen in CSS by Ruphaa" data-slug-hash="eYJqjgq" data-user="ruphaa" /%}

 ## GitHub Gist